wwatson4506/MSC/README.md

 - myusb.begin();
 - mscInit();

-You will need to comment the define when using uSDFS examples.
+You will need to comment the '//define USE_EXTENAL_INIT' when using uSDFS examples.

+The example sketch 'CopyFiles.ino' uses a file named 'A_00001.dat' which is created by the 'logger_rawWrite.ino' sketch in uSDFS.
+This file was used for testing the copy function between different devices.

+The example sketch 'HotPlug.ino' tests MSC2's hot plugging capabilities of multiple USB drives.
+It also demonstrates use of available drive information for attached drive.

+The example sketch 'test_RawWrite.ino' tests the read and write speeds of USB drives.
+Change the define in line 57 to '#define WR_RD 0' for read speeds and '#define WR_RD 1' for write speeds.

+Again this work in progress and is still in development.